 The Council also operates a Lease Car Scheme which is available to eligible employees and lease rental payments are recovered from employees.
-The car leasing agreements are due to expire during the financial years 2016/17 to 2018/19.
+The car leasing agreements are due to expire during the financial years 2016/17 and 2017/18.

 The future minimum lease payments due under non-cancellable leases in future years are: